 How to deal with principal burnout

 Although stress among school principals is expected is expected, principal burnout can, in fact, be optional.
 Research suggests that school leaders with higher levels of self-efficacy tend to display higher levels of work engagement and job satisfaction, along with lower levels of burnout.
 Those are also the individuals who feel comfortable exerting authority over parents and teachers.
-These parties are the main causes of leader burnout, as we discussed earlier.
+These parties are the main causes of principal burnout, as we discussed earlier.

 Dealing with insubordinate teachers and staff

 Interactions with difficult colleagues can be challenging.
 However, frequent communication between school leaders, teachers and support staff is absolutely crucial, especially as interdependence is growing within the education industry.
 To keep the peace and productivity, the right environment must be set.
 The school environment must provide the opportunity for positive, encouraging, respectful and rewarding interactions.
 But how do you build such an environment?

 1. Form relationships

 Having strong relationships with individual teachers can be difficult, especially with personality differences or resistance.
 Forming a relationship can be more challenging in an online teaching platform, such as Your Agora, but certainly not impossible.
 Try making the first steps by sending over book recommendations, chatting about other things than the workplace, and having an open-door policy for teachers.2.
 Understand the causes of conflict